mortarworkstudios/holocron/README.md

 php artisan serve
 ```

-Your local instance of Utgar's Chronicles should be available from http://127.0.0.1:8000/
+Your local instance of Holocron should be available from http://127.0.0.1:8000/